CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Detailed Design

 \textbf{Few-shot Training with minimal dataset development overhead.} To extract SCA nodes from 3GPP specifications, instead of developing a large dataset of many SCA nodes training cases with heavy manual engineering overhead, we leverage the efficient in-context learning (ICL)~\cite{brown2020language} to educate \lm without time-consuming fine-tuning to update model parameters.
 ICL works by embedding carefully selected demonstration examples and task-specific instructions directly into the model’s input context, allowing the model to infer the desired output format.
 This method enables \lm to generalize to the SCA extraction task with a limited number of examples.

 Specifically, we instruct \lm to extract structured specification events from 5G and 4G specifications by mapping each relevant sentence into the SCA node.
 Along with the instruction, a few manually developed SCA nodes are given for \lm to infer.
 From each specification, we develop two examples to demonstrate common specification patterns.
 Sentences that accurately describe function events are expected to populate all four fields.

 If a sentence contains cross-references (e.g., `as specified in subclause X.Y.Z'), the referenced content is retained verbatim in the most relevant field.
 For ambiguous or underspecified sentences, we employ best-effort inference.
 If no definition is found, the corresponding field is marked as `Not explicitly defined' to ensure completeness of the extracted structure.
-Figure~\ref{fig:SCA Representation Extractor} in Appendix~\ref{append:SCA Representation Extractor} shows an example ICL instruction.
+Figure~\ref{fig:SCA Representation Extractor} in Appendix~\ref{append:prompt_algorithm} shows an example ICL instruction.